 A group health plan covers all eligible employees under one shared policy.
 Individual health insurance covers one person who applies, qualifies, and pays on their own.

-A premium is the fixed monthly amount paid to keep the plan active whether or not anyone uses medical services that month.
+A premium is the fixed monthly amount paid to keep the plan active, whether or not anyone uses medical services that month.
 You pay part of it; your employees pay the rest through payroll deductions, usually pre-tax.
+For a full breakdown of what this looks like in dollar terms, see our resource on group health insurance costs in Texas.

 Beyond premiums, employees also share costs when they use care.
 Three terms matter most:

-• Deductible: The amount an employee pays out of pocket before the plan starts covering most services.
-A $1,500 deductible means the employee covers that amount first each plan year.
+The amount an employee pays out of pocket before the plan starts covering most services.
+Our guide on demystifying deductibles walks through how to find the right level for your team.

-After the deductible is met, many plans use coinsurance for example, the insurer pays 80% and the employee pays 20% until the out-of-pocket maximum is reached.
-To see current realistic pricing for Texas businesses, read our detailed breakdown of group health insurance costs in Texas.
+After the deductible is met, many plans use coinsurance—for example, the insurer pays 80% and the employee pays 20% until the out-of-pocket maximum is reached.

 What Types of Group Health Plans Are Available in Texas?